 - Immunomodulators.
 These medications affect the immune system to reduce or stop the symptoms of IBD.
 They can sometimes even put a disease, such as Crohn’s disease, in remission.
 Patients using immunomodulators can reduce or stop using corticosteroids.

 - Biologics.
 We may recommend these medications for patients with more severe Crohn’s disease and ulcerative colitis.
 Biologics target specific proteins in the body that play a role in inflammation.

 - Enteral nutrition: Use of nutritional therapy for Crohn’s disease may be your child’s primary therapy, or used to supplement other medical therapies.

-Children's uses magnetic resonance enterography, a radiation-free imaging scan, to provide more information about Crohn disease and irritable bowel disease.
+Children's National specialists use magnetic resonance enterography, a radiation-free imaging scan, to provide more information about Crohn's disease and Inflammatory Bowel Disease.